richiet12/stackoverflow-users/README.md

 ## Known bugs

 - The CSS-in-JS is not currently compiled server side, which means when the page loads there is a flash of unstyled content.
 This can be fixed with configuring emotion to work with next.

+## Additional Questions

+Explain your design decisions?

+- I wanted to keep the design simple and accessible so I chose a font which was clean and used colours that had a good contrast with background colours.
+- The design is mobile first.
+On mobile the image, name and reputations stars stack but on wider screens they side horizontally to take advantage of the the extra room.
+- The reputation number was hard to compare for each user so I added a star system to make it easier for the user to understand.
+- I used Redux to manage the state of the component however for the requirements of this project I think Redux may be overkill and using a simple fetch would have sufficed.

+Which architectural patterns have you used in the past for web development?

+- MVC - model, view, controller

+Top 5 tools I could not live without

+- VS code
+- Prettier & Eslint
+- Git
+- Chrome dev tools
+- Babel